ludwigbrida/photon/README.md

 # 🌈 Photon

-Photon is a minimalist, dependency-free [path tracer](https://en.wikipedia.org/wiki/Path_tracing) implemented from scratch using WebGPU compute shaders.
+Photon is a minimalist, dependency-free [path tracer](https://en.wikipedia.org/wiki/Path_tracing), built from scratch using WebGPU compute shaders and [WGSL](https://w3.org/TR/WGSL).

+It takes a three-dimensional, geometric scene description and synthesizes a two-dimensional image by simulating the physically accurate propagation of light within this scene from the perspective of a virtual camera.

 ## Features

-- [x] Parametric shapes
+- [x] Simple parametric shapes
   - Spheres
   - Cubes
 - [ ] Arbitrary polygonal meshes
-- [ ] Configurable materials
+- [ ] Physically-based materials
-- [ ] Reflection and refraction
+  - Reflection
+  - Refraction
+  - Dielectrics
+  - Metals
 - [ ] Acceleration structures
 - [ ] Global illumination
 - [ ] Ambient occlusion